audreychun/czb-zarr-challenge/README.md

 ## Inference Profiling

-The custom PyTorch `DataLoader` (in `dataloader.py`) uses ioub and OME-Zarr to read 5D volumes from Dataset 2.
-We profile both data-loading and inference times using a pretrained ResNet-18.
+The custom PyTorch `DataLoader` (in `dataloader.py`) uses iohub and OME-Zarr to read 5D volumes from Dataset 2.
+We profile both dataloading and inference times using a pretrained ResNet-18.

 ```bash
 czb-zarr-challenge run_inference   --zarr_path data/20241107_infection.zarr